duncanscott/units_of_measurement/README.md

 ### `units_of_measurement.jsonl`

 The **comprehensive, merged dataset**.
 This is the file most users will want.
-It combines the SI and UOM datasets below into a single superset with a unified schema covering all fields.
+It combines the SI and UOM datasets below with selected units from the OM ontology into a single superset with a unified schema covering all fields.

 **Fields:**